aerospike-community/aerospike-linqpad-driver/README.md

 -   Use the driver’s extension methods to perform operations like Aerospike Expression, CRUD operations, etc. without understanding the underlying Aerospike API.
 -   Serialize and deserialize any C\# object via the Object-Mapper (POCO).
 The driver supports all C\# data types, nested classes, and collections.
 -   Full JSON support using [Json.NET](https://www.newtonsoft.com/json).
--   Be able to execute [UDF](https://docs.aerospike.com/server/guide/udf)s directly and display their underlying code.
+-   Be able to execute [UDF](https://aerospike.com/docs/database/advanced/udf/)s directly and display their underlying code.
 UDFs are treated like C\# methods with [IntelliSense](https://learn.microsoft.com/en-us/visualstudio/ide/using-intellisense?view=vs-2022) and code completion.
 This feature is not available for the cloud.
 -   Export or Import Sets directly or by means of an [Aerospike Filter](https://docs.aerospike.com/server/operations/configure/cross-datacenter/filters).
 -   Provides metadata about the cluster which includes active/inactive nodes, Aerospike server version, etc. This feature is not available for the cloud.
--   Use the Aerospike API directly to perform advance operations or instantly test snippets used in your application code.
+-   Use the Aerospike API directly to perform advanced operations or instantly test snippets used in your application code.

 The driver can, also, dynamically detect the structure of records within an Aerospike Set resulting in an easy-to-understand view much like a relational table with enhanced capabilities.
 Some of these capabilities are: